shakacode/sass-resources-loader/README.md

 This loader will `@import` your SASS resources into every `required` SASS module.
 So you can use your shared variables & mixins across all SASS styles without manually importing them in each file.
 Made to work with CSS Modules!

+## Webpack V2?
+If you are using Webpack v2, then please use 1.2.0-beta.1.
+Once Webpack v2 is out of beta, we will no longer be making updates for Webpack v1.
+Please see [PR #16](https://github.com/shakacode/sass-resources-loader/pull/16).

 ## Installation

 Get it via npm: